AshRouth/SOC/_motions/Revisions to Standing Orders for Party Discipline.markdown

 ii) In the event of a casual vacancy, with more than six months of the term remaining, the relevant Regional Committee or Wales Green Party may elect or appoint a replacement to serve the remainder of the term."

-Delete para 3.12, insert after 3.3 renumbering it and subsequent paragraphs 3.12 currently reads
+Delete clause 3.12, insert after 3.3 renumbering it and subsequent clauses

+3.12 currently reads
 “Complaints submitted by the Complaints Manager must be presented in a written format to the Committee and must at a minimum specify: